HDR Camera

 Camera Gear Recommendations

-The Google Pixel 2 mobile phone is AWESOME!
-It’s the best phone I’ve ever used.
-Read my review of the Pixel 2 XL.
-You can buy one unlocked direct from Google.
-There are two different models, they both have identical specs inside and out except for the size/screen and battery capacity.
-I recently did a Sony A7r Mark III Review where I sneaked in a Pixel 2 photo.
+The Google Pixel mobile phones are AWESOME!
+My Pixel 4 is the best phone I’ve ever used.
+Read my review of the Pixel 4 here.
+You can buy them unlocked direct from Google and there are two different models, they both have pretty much identical specs inside and out except for the size/screen and battery capacity.
+I recently did a Sony a7R Series Review where I sneaked in a Pixel 2 photo.
 Everyone had trouble finding it and seeing the difference between these two drastically different devices.

-Also, I don’t follow scores from DxOMark but if that’s your sort of thing, you’ll see here that the Pixel 2 tops even the new iPhone X. But I can tell just by using it in a variety of conditions and comparing it to photos from friends using the latest iPhone or Samsung.
+Also, I don’t follow scores from DxOMark but if that’s your sort of thing, you’ll see here that the last gen Pixels are right up near the top of the scores.
+But I can tell just by using it in a variety of conditions and comparing it to photos from friends using the latest iPhone or Samsung.
 They’re always blown away at the quality of the photos and you can see a bunch of examples in my review.

-A full-on Sony a7R III Review is here on the site that is full of a ton of sample photos.
-It’s a great camera and much more affordable than the Hasselblad.
+A full-on Sony a7R IV Review is here on the site that is full of a ton of sample photos.
+It’s a great camera and much more affordable than some of the competition and especially those medium format beasts from the likes of Hasselblad and Fuji.
 I absolutely love it.
 It has all the power of the giant DSLR systems with comparible specifications at a lower price and smaller size/weight.
 Its Full-Frame goodness combined with a small mirrorless form factor gives you everything you need.
 Plus, the camera smarts inside are absolutely insane.
 Check on the review there to see even more!

 A few years ago I got a quadcopter and I LOVED it!
-You can get amazing photos and videos from previously unattainable perspectives.
+With one you can get amazing photos and videos from previously unattainable perspectives.

 Back then the tech was a bit complicated, flight times were not great and image quality was decent but still had a bit to go.
 After a bunch of updates DJI created two amazing products though.
-The Phantom 4 Pro which has the largest sensor on a consumer drone and the Mavic Pro quadacopter (that’s what my daughter Scarlett calls them!).
-Here is my Phantom 4 Pro review.
-It’s a great machine but I think I’m leaning towards the Mavic as my go-to machine due to how compact it is.
-Review coming soon!
+The Phantom 4 Pro which has the largest sensor on a consumer drone and the Mavic 2 Zoom quadacopter (that’s what my daughter Scarlett calls them!).
+The Phantom 4 is a great machine but I think I’m leaning towards the Mavic 2 Zoom as my go-to machine due to how compact it is and the really cool feature where it zooms in and takes 9 shots before creating a super high res image.
+Check out my Mavic 2 Zoom review which has loads of pics an video to help you make a buying decision.

-I’ve tested a bunch of 360 cameras and the Insta360 One is definitely the best so far.
+I’ve tested a bunch of 360 cameras and the Insta360 One range is definitely the best so far.
 I love the auto-stitching and removal of the selfie-stick.
 This is perhaps a very strange feature to mention, but I like how it makes all that nonsense disappear.
 The end result is that it has the equivalent feeling of a silent quadcopter floating a few feet away from your head all the time.
-They also have some cool software that lets you control what the viewer can see in post production.
-Check out my review for video examples.
+They also have some cool software that lets you control what the viewer can see in post production and both the One and the new One X which I now use have awesome stabilization.
+Check out my review for more info.

 Camera Lenses